Suicide of Alan

-On December 24, 2015, Alan, a 17 year old transgender man who resided in Rubí, Spain, took his own life.
+On December 24, 2015, Alan, a 17-year-old transgender man who resided in Rubí, Spain, committed suicide.
 He was one of the first minors in Spain to successfully change his name on government documents to align with his gender identity.

 Context

 In 2015, Law 11/2014 was passed in Catalonia to protect the rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
 The law includes provisions that allow for criminal charges for violence based on sexual orientation or gender identity in education.

 Two of the articles in Law 11/2014 are the following: